zerotohero-dev/JFDI/README.md

 ## It is Plain Text Files, Baby!

-Do you know what is universally reachable, and modifiable, withouth needing to download special software?
+Do you know what is universally reachable, and modifiable, without needing to download any special software?

 > A plain text file!